samcottle/notes/docslikecode.md

 - `git stash`: Creates a new stash, and reverts to the latest commit.
 Can use the `list` argument to list all the most recent stashes, and the `pop` argument restores the most recent changes.
 - `git diff`: Compared two branches, for example `git diff branch-a branch-b`.
 - `get merge`: First, change to the branch you want to merge into.
 Then, merge the branch you want to add.
 For example, if you're in `branch-a` and want to merge your changes from `branch-b` use `git merge branch-b`.
+- `git clone`: Used to clone a remote repo locally. `git clone` is usually followed by a URL for a `reponame.git`.

 ## Doing stuff in Git